 Here you will find University of Minnesota research opportunities for College of Biological Sciences undergraduate students.

-Dr. Daniel Voytas, is looking for sophomore or junior undergraduate students interested in working on projects that involve cutting edge genetic engineering and synthetic biology in crop plants.
+Dr. Daniel Voytas Lab is seeking a sophomore or junior undergraduate to join the lab.
 This position is for students who are thinking about a research career in biotech/life sciences.

 Projects involve cutting edge genetic engineering, virology and synthetic biology in crop plants.
 Students who are accepted will gain skills in:

 Graduating in December?
 Interested in host-virus interactions?
 Want to understand arbovirus evolution, transmission, and pathogenesis to better prepare for the next epidemic?

 Dr. Kyle Costa’s lab is looking for highly motivated undergraduates with an interest in environmental microbiology and molecular biology.
 Our lab studies the metabolism and physiology of methanogenic Archaea: the major producers of methane gas on Earth.
 Current projects include 1) developing genetic tools for the study of methanogens, 2) characterizing the metabolic basis of biofilm formation in methanogens, and 3) genetic analysis of energy metabolism.

 Dr. Daniel Voytas Lab is seeking to welcome TWO sophomore or junior undergraduate students to join the lab.
 These positions are for students who are thinking about a research career in biotech/life sciences.
 Please note, depending on what position interests you, there are different contacts.